 John Eerkes-Medrano Mentorship Program

-We are proud to announce the launch of the John Eerkes-Medrano Mentorship Program.
-This national program offers editors across the country the opportunity to participate in one-on-one mentor-mentee relationships, and is available exclusively to Editors Canada members and student affiliates.
+The John Eerkes-Medrano Mentorship Program offers editors the opportunity to participate in one-on-one mentoring relationships.
+Mentorship is available to Editors Canada members and student affiliates.

 What is mentorship?

 Mentorship is a relationship where an experienced or knowledgeable person provides advice or guides another person.

 Our mentoring program is aimed at all levels of editors:

 - Editors who are new to the profession